Shatur/calculator/README.md

 > x
    ^
-Excepted assignment at: 2
+Expected assignment at: 2

 > (3+3
       ^
-Excepted brace at: 5
+Expected brace at: 5

 > sin3
 = 0.14112000805986721

 > sin(3+4
          ^
-Excepted brace at: 8
+Expected brace at: 8

 > e
 = 2.7182818284590451